 Mt.
 Saint Nicholas is often touted as the most difficult and dangerous major summit in the park.
 Its location in the remote southwestern portion of GNP makes it hard to reach and even harder to ascend.
 The steep vertical horn of the mountain and sturdy crag makes it appealing for avid rock climbers, while mountaineers love the technical routes to the top.
 You might have to ford the mouth of Muir Creek to get there, or trek in 18 miles, but the views from the top make it worth the effort.

 Expect to set aside at least a week in the backcountry if you’re going to make an attempt at Kinnerly Peak.
 This massive glacial horn is just less than 10,000 feet high and rests in the remote northwest region of the park.
 All four sides are incredibly steep, with the one-mile elevation difference on the north face between the peak and Upper Kintla Lake.
 With a relatively high spire measure and no real trail to choose from, Kinnerly ranks up there with the best of them.

-Mount Merritt isn’t the most technical climb in the park, though it’s certainly not easy by any stretch, but it does have inarguably one of the most breathtaking views from the top.
+Mount Merritt isn’t the most technical climb in the park, though it’s certainly not easy by any stretch, it does have inarguably one of the most breathtaking views from the top.
 Scenic overlooks of the surrounding Mokowanis and Belly River valleys along with the neighboring Old Sun Glacier paint a marvelous portrait of one of the nation’s most valuable natural treasures.
 With only two standard routes available to the summit, expect to spend days in the backcountry making your initial approach.
-The Mokanis Lake route requires an ice axe to help carry you across a steep screen slope and Class 3 ledges while the Old Sun Glacier path is a complicated route full of 50 degree climbing and exposed scrambling most of the way up.
+The Mokanis Lake route requires an ice ax to help carry you across a steep screen slope and Class 3 ledges while the Old Sun Glacier path is a complicated route full of 50-degree climbing and exposed scrambling most of the way up.